Welcome to WGC clubs! There’s something here for almost everyone and if nothing jumps out at you, startup your own club!

 Study Centre is an after school club run by the Student Learning Committee which takes place once a week!
 If you need support with any of your subjects, then come along, as students who have previously taken the subject will be there to help you!
 This is a great opportunity for you to feel more confident with your school work, meet new people, and get some free food!
 You can attend as many or as few sessions as you like.

 WHEN: Afterschool, day TBC

-Are you interested in making movies?
-Do you love working with a camera?
-Or do you just want to get more involved?
-TealTV is WGC’s film club, it’s a great way to get involved in many different parts of the school.
-We film all of the school’s main events so it’s a great way to be a part of the fun.
-Learn how to use a camera and Premiere Pro – no experience required!
+TealTV is WGC’s video club and a great way to get involved in school activities.
+We film and edit all of the school’s main events, creating videos for assemblies and the retrospective.
+Learn how to use a camera and Premiere Pro – no experience required.